 Polishing floors: You can make a polish solution for your floors from household ingredients.
 Mix olive oil and vinegar in equal parts, pour it directly into scratches and then wipe it off after 24 hours.
 It may take several applications, but this homemade polish will fill and cover most scratches.

 Clever decor: It’s not a long-term solution, but sometimes the most painless way to fix scratches on your floors is to cover them with a rug or furniture arrangement.

 Spot sanding: For deeper scratches, you’ll need to spot sand with fine steel wool or sandpaper, use wood filler, and stain and seal the repaired area.

 This article was written by Jay Cottrell, Affiliate Broker with eXp Realty LLC.
 The content is based solely on the opinions of Jay Cottrell and not those of eXp Realty.

 Required Brokerage Information: eXp Realty, LLC | 3200 W. End Ave, Suite 500, Nashville, TN 37203 | 888-519-5113

 EXPECT MORE.
-Growing up in East Tennessee it has been a passion of mine to help others.
-I also have many years of experience in building and running successful companies.
-As well as over 5 years of e....
+Growing up in Northeast Tennessee it has been a passion of mine to help others.
+I have over 15 years of experience in building and running successful companies.
+As well as over 7 years of....